Human papillomavirus (HPV) refers to a group of viruses.

 - You may clear one type of HPV and develop a different type later on.

-It’s important to note that clearing the virus once without treatment doesn’t mean that you’ll be able to do so a second time.
+It’s important to note that clearing the virus once without treatment doesn’t mean you’ll be able to do so a second time.

 Your body may respond to the same strain differently at different times in your life.

 - Get the HPV vaccine.
 The HPV vaccine helps prevent strains known to cause warts or become cancerous.
+Although it’s most often recommended for adolescents who haven’t engaged in sexual activity, anyone of any age can benefit from the HPV vaccine.

 - Gardasil 9